 Despite what some may say, the boxelder and the stinkbug are not the same bug—and one look at the two side by side would clarify this.
 The stink bug has a noticeably broader body with a shield shape and shorter legs.
 Its mottled brown to green coloration makes it virtually invisible on a tree trunk.
 The reason so many people think they are the same is that both will emit a similar foul odor if crushed.
-Some liken it to cilantro--but a particularly rotten smelling type of cilantro.
+Some liken it to a rotten smelling type of cilantro.
 Both types of insects do also tend to gather in warmer shelters, like your home, in order to avoid over-winterization.

 The boxelder (Boisea trivittatus) is a species of North American tree bug typically found on boxelder trees.
 Adults grow to around ½ inch long and are dark colored with red markings on the wings and abdomen.

 Boxelder bugs feed on low growing vegetation and seeds they find on the ground.
 The primary source of food for these bugs is the sap from boxelder leaves, seeds and twigs, but they will also feed on maple and ash trees.
 As part of the mating cycle, the female of the species will move to seed-bearing boxelder trees around the middle of July to lay eggs, hence the "boxelder bug" name.
 Though boxelder bugs feed on ash or maple trees, they inflict no serious injury to the trees.

 These bugs don’t harm plants, animals or humans, however, when the weather turns cold they will work their way through any little crack or opening in a home’s exterior to find a warm place to winter.
 The sheer numbers of them taking up residence in your home can be a major nuisance.
 About the worst damage they do, however, is staining curtains, window ledges and walls with their excrement.